hegoimanzano/ICASCM2025/03_lammps_input.md

 From the slope of the msd vs time, the diffusión coefficient can be computed from the Einstein formula.
 You could do it in postprocessing.

 The second property will be the **density profile** of the XXX in the slit pore.
-The density profile represents the density of secies in perpendicular to the C-S-H surfaces, and helps us to understand adsorption and electrical double layers.

-That command divides the simulation box along the z-axis into bins of width dz_A, starting from the lower boundary of the box.
-Each atom is then assigned to a bin according to its z-coordinate.

-This command generates a number density profile along the z direction, using the bins defined in c_zbin.
-Every 1000 steps it writes the profile into density_z_A3.dat.
-Because of ave running, the values represent cumulative averages over the entire simulation rather than just over short blocks.
+The density profile represents the density of secies in perpendicular to the C-S-H surfaces, and helps us to understand adsorption and the formation of electrical double layers.
+The `compute` command divides the simulation box along the z-axis into bins of width _dz_A_ (define before), starting from the lower boundary of the box.
+Each Cl atom (group defined before) is then assigned to a bin according to its z-coordinate.
+With this command we compute the density profile at each simulation step, but any physical observable must be obtained from the time average of the property over time.
+We do it with the next `fix` command, which generates the average number density profile along the z direction using the bins defined in `c_zbin`.
+Every 10 steps is samples c_bin, it takes 20 samples, and it writes the profile into density_z_A3.dat every 10x20 = 200 steps.
+The _ave running_ instruction, implies that then we do cumulative averages over the entire simulation, rather than  take the short blocks generated every 200 steps.

 ```
 # --------- PERFIL DE DENSIDAD EN z ----------